hixio-mh/docker-ngn-base/README.md

 [![](https://badge.imagelayers.io/ngnjs/base:latest.svg)](https://imagelayers.io/?images=ngnjs/base:latest 'Get your own badge on imagelayers.io')

 This image is designed specifically for building NGN services.
 It is designed to be as small as possible, yet serve the most fundamental needs of a microservice architecture.

 ## Image Contents:

  - Alpine Linux (latest)
  - OpenSSL (latest)
- - Node.js (4.2.1) & npm
+ - Node.js (4.2.6 LTS) & npm
  - Preinstalled NGN

 OpenSSL has the largest physical footprint of this image.
 The image isn't